-- Q1.
-Define taxonomy. - Ans: Taxonomy is the study and description of variation in organisms, the investigation of causes and consequences of this variation, and the manipulation of the data obtained to produce a system of classification (Stace, 1980). - Q2.
-What do you mean by taxon? - Ans: Taxon is taxonomic group of any rank.
-It may be a species, genera, family, order and so on. - Q3.
-Who did first introduce the term 'taxon'? - Ans: The word 'taxon' (taxa) was first used by a German Biologist Adolf Meyer in 1926 for animal groups. - Q4.
-Define systematics. - Ans: Systematics is the scientific study of the kinds and diversity of organisms, and of any or all possible relationships between them (Simpson, 1961). - Q5.
-"Taxonomy and systematics are synonymous"-justify your statement. - Ans.
-Vide section 6.2 - Q6.
-What are the basic components of taxonomy? - Ans.: The three fundamental components of taxonomy are identification, nomenclature and classification. - Q7.
-What do you mean by identification? - Ans: Identification of a taxon is a prerequisite for any study based on it.
+- A1.
+Taxonomy is the study and description of variation in organisms, the investigation of causes and consequences of this variation, and the manipulation of the data obtained to produce a system of classification (Stace, 1980). - A2.
+Taxon is taxonomic group of any rank.
+It may be a species, genera, family, order and so on. - A3.
+The word 'taxon' (taxa) was first used by a German Biologist Adolf Meyer in 1926 for animal groups. - A4.
+Systematics is the scientific study of the kinds and diversity of organisms, and of any or all possible relationships between them (Simpson, 1961). - A5.
+Vide section 8.2. - A6.
+The three fundamental components of taxonomy are identification, nomenclature and classification. - A7.
+Identification of a taxon is a prerequisite for any study based on it.
 It is the determination of a taxon based on overall similarities and differences with other taxa.
-Identification is generally done by comparing representative specimen of a given taxon with the help of key, descriptions, illustrations, etc. - Q8.
-Mention different methods of identification. - Ans: The most widely used system of identification is mainly done with the help of herbarium specimens.
+Identification is generally done by comparing representative specimen of a given taxon with the help of key descriptions, illustrations, etc. - A8.
+The most widely used system of identification is mainly done with the help of herbarium specimens.
 Another important system is the use of keys (mainly dichotomous, sometimes polychotomous) present in different Floras (like Bengal Plants by David Prain) or e-Floras (like Flora of China).
-Polychotomous keys are mostly used in computer based systems or software.
+Polychotomous keys are mostly used in computer-based systems or software.
 Some pictorial guide books are also available for the easy identification of some taxa of a particular region (like Trees of Delhi by P. Kishen).